MingyangChen0211/Precedent-data/README.md

 final rob data.xlsx is the robbery data

 If you are going to use these data, please cite our work!
-Should you have any questions about the work and this project, please contact me at mc55649@um.edu.mo or contact Dr. Boyang Xu at xuboyangcupl@126.com
+Should you have any questions about the work and this project, please contact Mingyang Chen at mc55649@um.edu.mo or contact Dr. Boyang Xu at xuboyangcupl@126.com

-Techonical issues, please contact any of them:
+### Techonical issues, please contact any of them:

-2401421139@cupl.edu.cn /
+Zhipeng Wu: 2401421139@cupl.edu.cn

-202530131014T@stu.cqu.edu.cn /
+Gaojie Song: 202530131014T@stu.cqu.edu.cn

-22421167@zju.edu.cn /
+Zhanxue Xu: 22421167@zju.edu.cn

-Empirical model, theory issues, please contact: mc55649@um.edu.mo
+### Empirical model, theory issues, please contact:

+Mingyang Chen: mc55649@um.edu.mo

+Gaojie Song: 202530131014T@stu.cqu.edu.cn

+# Appendix B file:

+the reviewers ask us to add more materials, so we upload related adding materials in appendix B file.

+### Techonical issues related to appendix B , please contact:

+Zhipeng Wu: 202530131014T@stu.cqu.edu.cn

+### Empirical model issues related to appendix B, please contact:

+Mingyang Chen: mc55649@um.edu.mo

+Boyang Xu: xuboyangcupl@126.com